 Do I Need to File Bylaws With the State?

 Bylaws are an extremely important part of forming a corporation.
 They make up an internal corporate document that establishes the basic ground rules governing a corporation's operation.
 While they are not required to be filed with the state, they should be maintained in the corporate records book for easy access to review the guidelines for managing the business.
 Bylaws give the corporation legitimacy in the eyes of banks, creditors, the Internal Revenue Service, and other business and government entities with which the corporation will interact.

 In contrast to corporations, limited liability companies or LLCs do not have a board of directors.
 The LLC business is managed by individuals called members/managers.
 Each LLC must have at least one member/manager but might have more.

-New Jersey law gives no restrictions or other requirements with regard to where member/managers live, but they must be at least 18 years old.
+New Jersey law gives no restrictions or other requirements with regard to where members/managers live, but they must be at least 18 years old.

 The Certificate of Formation must list the names and addresses of each member/manager of the LLC.

 Registering all Business for Tax and Employer Purposes

 Regardless of whether the business is formed in New Jersey or another state, or whether it is a corporation, LLC, partnership, or sole proprietor, to transact business in New Jersey, Form NJ-REG must be filed to register the business for employment and tax purposes.
 The NJ-REG form requests detailed and complete information about the company's activities and organization.

 There is no fee to file the NJ-REG, but it must be filed no less than five days before beginning operation of the business in New Jersey.
-Additionally, if the business will be collecting sales tax, the NJ-REG must be filed no less 15 days before the business's first sale.
+Additionally, if the business will be collecting sales tax, the NJ-REG must be filed no less than 15 days before the business's first sale.

 Before filing the NJ-REG, the business must have a federal identification number (FEIN), which will also be its tax number in New Jersey.
 This is a mandatory requirement for all businesses with employees.
-You can apply for an FEIN online with the IRS or with the online NJ-REG.
+You can apply for a FEIN online with the IRS or with the online NJ-REG.